 This chromatogram shows the same sample but with Valve 1 and 2 injected simultaneously.
 Relay A is turned ON at the same time (.1minute) which stops the carrier gas flow in the Haysep and capillary columns.
-This creates some extra "ghost" peaks but does not substantially affect the anal-
+This creates some extra "ghost" peaks but does not substantially affect the analysis.
+The stop-flow solenoid is turned OFF (reestablishing the flow) at 4minutes.